Strider II (1990 video game): Release

+Ports

 Two years after the release of the computer versions, U.S. Gold and Tiertex ported Strider II to the Sega Genesis/Mega Drive.
 In addition to its European release, Strider II was also released for the American Sega Genesis under the title of Journey from Darkness: Strider Returns.
 The Genesis version of Strider Returns differs from the previous computer version in several ways.
 While the plot is the same, the antagonist is now the Grandmaster (Meio) from the original Strider (who is referred in the game's manual as the "Evil Master").
 Although the main character uses the same sprite as in the Genesis version of the original Strider, this Strider is addressed in the manual as "Hinjo" (instead of "Hiryu", the actual code name of the original protagonist).

 The player controls Hinjo similarly to Hiryu in the first Genesis game (with the ability to slide and move under ceilings retained).
 Instead of a gun like in the home computer versions, Hinjo throws shurikens but only if he collects them first.
 Instead of transforming into a robot when he confronts a boss, Hinjo collects orbs throughout each stage instead.
 These orbs will surround Hinjo and protect him when he faces the stage's boss.
 The player can choose between Hiryu's original cypher from the first game or a new "sweeping" cypher.

 Strider II was also released for the 8-bit Master System in Europe.
 This version features gameplay similar to its Genesis counterpart.
 Unlike the Genesis version, the Strider's supply of shurikens are unlimited, but he can only throw two on-screen at the same time.
 Due to the fewer buttons of the Master System's controller, shurikens are thrown while the player is standing still.
-This version was converted to the Game Gear and released in North America as Strider Returns.
+This version was converted to the Game Gear and released in North America and also in Europe as Journey from Darkness: Strider Returns.
 An Atari Lynx version was being developed and listed as 50% complete, but it was never released.